philipturner/ue5-nanite-macos/AtomicsWorkaround/README.md

 - A thread loads a lock's 32-bit value.
 - The thread increments the value's 8-bit counter.
 - The thread updates the value's 24-bit depth.
-- The thread compare-exchanges with the lock's new value with its current value.
+- The thread compare-exchanges the lock's new value with its current value.

 ## Usage